 If you have decided to keep your private property such as your condo, you must sell the HDB flat if it has completed its MOP, within 6 months.
 If it has not yet completed MOP, get in touch with an HDB officer and they will assist in your exceptional case.

 Given the timeline restrictions, we recommend you engage a property agent experienced in inherited HDB flat sales.
-If you don’t already have one, you can find an experienced agent on Propseller, to sell fast and sell high!
+If you don’t already have one, you can find an experienced agent at Propseller.

 6. Can I inherit an HDB flat if I already own a commercial property?